joe7575/techage/manuals/manual_ta3_EN.md

 ### TA3 Cart Detector

 The cart detector sends an `on` command if it has recognized a cart (Minecart) directly in front of it.
 In addition, the detector can also restart the cart when an `on` command is received.

+The detector can also be programmed with its own number.
+In this case, he pushes all the wagons that stop near him (one block in all directions).

 [ta3_cartdetector|image]